OzZaken/util/ORM/sequelize/sequelize.md

 Sequelize is an Object-Relational Mapping (ORM) library for Node.js.
 It provides a simple and powerful way to interact with relational databases such as MySQL, PostgreSQL, and SQLite.

-## key features and concepts of SQL Sequelize
+# key features and concepts of SQL Sequelize
 Sequelize uses models to represent tables in your database.
 You define a model using the define method:

-### Models:
+# Models:
 Model represents a table in a database.
-Each model is defined using the sequelize.define method, which takes a table name and a schema object that defines the columns in the table.
+Each model is defined using the sequelize define method, which takes a table name and a schema object that defines the columns in the table.
 Models also define associations between tables, such as one-to-many and many-to-many relationships.
-### Associations:
+# Associations:
 Sequelize supports several types of associations between models, such as one-to-one, one-to-many, and many-to-many.
 Associations are defined using the hasMany, belongsTo, and belongsToMany methods.
-### Migrations
+# Migrations
 Sequelize provides a mechanism for managing database schema changes using migrations.
 Migrations are JavaScript files that define changes to the database schema, such as creating or modifying tables and columns.
 Sequelize provides methods for running and reverting migrations.
-### Queries
+# Queries
 Sequelize provides a set of methods for querying the database, such as findAll, findOne, create, update, and destroy.
 These methods allow you to perform CRUD operations on the database using JavaScript syntax.## Installation
-### Transactions
+# Transactions
 Sequelize supports transactions, which allow you to group multiple database operations into a single transaction that can be rolled back if any of the operations fail.

-### Hooks
+# Hooks
 Sequelize provides hooks, which are functions that are called before or after certain events occur, such as creating or updating a record.
 Hooks can be used to perform additional operations, such as validating data or sending notifications.

 beforeCreate: Called before a new record is created in the database.